GLOBAL MARKETS-Fed easing plan spurs risk rally, dollar slips

 Spain was being pressed to clarify whether it would seek the financial support which would clear the way for the ECB to buy its bonds.
 Questions remain whether Madrid could be tempted by the recent drop in its borrowing costs to tough it out without a politically unpopular EU bailout program.

-U.S. Treasuries prices fell as investors chose assets that they believed would offer better returns.
-The benchmark 10-year U.S. Treasury note fell 1-07/32, its yield rising to 1.86 percent from 1.73 percent late on Thursday.

-European equities surged, with the pan-European FTSEurofirst 300 index rising 1.6 percent to 1118.17 points.
-The MSCI index of global stocks jumped 1.7 percent to 340.40 points, near the highest level since August last year.

-The dollar index measured against a basket of currencies fell to its lowest level in over four months at 78.714 after the Fed’s move.
+The dollar index measured against a basket of currencies fell to its lowest level in over four months at 78.729 in the wake of the Fed’s move.
+Quantitative easing equates to printing money and dilutes the value of the dollar.

 The dollar’s broad decline left the euro at a four-month high above $1.31, the latest in a string of technical and psychological levels it has cut through this week.